 Waiver of attorney-client privilege and work-product protection.
 Courts differ on whether the attorney-client privilege or work-product protection is waived when a witness has reviewed the subject document during or before the hearing to refresh his/her memory.
 Some hold that the privilege or protection is always waived.
 Others, however, reject such an automatic waiver, citing the advisory committee notes to Rule 612 ("The Committee intends that nothing in the Rule be construed as barring the assertion of a privilege with respect to writings used by a witness to refresh his memory.
 House Report No. 93-650."), and the fact that Rule 612 distinguishes between documents reviewed during and before trial.
 Consistent with that distinction, these courts usually find waiver in the former situation but apply a balancing test in the latter.
-See Wright & Miller et al., 28 Fed.
-Prac. & Proc.
-Evid. § 6188 (2d ed.
-Aug.
-2019 Update); and Graham, 5 Handbook of Fed.
-Evid. § 612:2 (8th ed.
+See Wright & Miller et al., above, § 6188; and Graham, 5 Handbook of Fed.
+Evid. § 612:2 (9th ed.
 Nov.
-2019 update), and cases cited there.
+2020 update), and cases cited there.